jcoffa/c-hashmap/README.md

 ### Removing Entries

 To remove an entry from the hashmap, us either the `hashmapRemove` or `hahsmapDeleteKey` function.
-Their function signatures explain how they're different:
+Their return values help to explain how they're different:

 ```c
 void *hashmapRemove(HashMap *map, void *key);